 In terms of content creation, what are they doing right?
 The brand has become especially well-known and well-loved by their “Get Ready With Me (otherwise known as #GRWM)” series that’s then cross-promoted on all of their other social media channels.
 They also have the series grouped in a playlist on their YouTube account.

-Biggest takeaways for you from the exciting Glossier brand launch?
+The biggest takeaways for you from the exciting Glossier brand launch?

 - Tease your established fan base on other social media channels with hints about something new to come (your YouTube channel!).

 - Once you’re live, create a special series (or a few) that they come to expect and look forward to.